fitsumtsehay/fitsumtsehay/README.md

 ## Hello! 👋
-#### I’m Fitsum, a Software developer, Scrum Master, Full Stack Java Developer, and a certified AWS Solutions Architect, with skills in Java, Python and JavaScript, who is eager to collaborate on user-focused software products and features for clients.
+#### Welcome to my GitHub page!
+I'm Fitsum, a Software Developer and Full Stack Java Developer with expertise in Java, Python, and JavaScript.
+I am also a certified Cloud Architect and Scrum Master.
+I enjoy collaborating with others to create user-focused software products and features.
+Check out my projects and feel free to connect with me.
+Thank you!
 <!--
 **fitsumtsehay/fitsumtsehay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.